whale-ynu/TAN/README.md

 # Reference
-This is the dataset and sourcecode of TAN for the following paper:
+***We really appreciate if your publications resulting from the projects that make use of TAN would cite our work!***
 ```
 @article{LiWCHH22,
   author    = {Jiahui Li and Hao Wu and Jiapei Chen and Qiang He and Ching{-}Hsien Hsu},